ambuilding/chaohuaxishi/_posts/2017-01-12-Interview-Answering.md

 ### Mistakes to Avoid

-- Be modest yet confident
 - During an interview:
   - stand up when the interviewer enters the room
   - give a firm handshake
-  - know the company, know the job
   - avoid distracting behaviour
   - pay 100% attention to the interviewer